microsoft/msagljs/website/docs/api.md

 runner.run()
 ```

-### How the default layout works
+### The default layout

 When 'layoutGeomGraph()' is called for a GeomGraph with undefined layout settings then a layout is
-chosen by the following logic: If the graph is directed, and the number of nodes in the graph is not greater than 2000, and the number of edges in the graph is not greater than 4000
+chosen by the following logic: If the graph is directed, and the number of nodes in the graph is not greater than 2000, and the number of edges in the graph is not greater than 4000,
 then the Sugiyama Scheme is called.
 Otherwise, IPSepCola is called.

 Graph is directed, for MSAGL, if it has at least one directed edge, and edge e is directed if e.sourceArrowhead or e.targetArrowhead is not null.